strath-sdr/strath-sdr.github.io/_posts/2021-02-23-install-voila-on-pynq-v2-6.md

 ```

 And thats all there is to it.
 We installed an earlier version of Voila and directly stated the correct
-version of dependecies to install.
+version of dependencies to install.
 You can now use Voila on your PYNQ development platform.